-While some restaurants may be proudly featuring new dishes on a prix fixe menu, "the kitchen might also be cleaning out the walk-in," said Kim Hatcher, who worked front of house in several Vancouver restaurants.
-The food may not be the kitchen's best work: "It's a high volume night, often with a menu the line has never cooked before (or hasn't since New Year's Eve)," notes Collin Casey.
+While some restaurants may be proudly featuring new dishes on a prix fixe menu, "the kitchen might also be cleaning out the walk-in," says Kim Hatcher, who worked front of house in several Vancouver restaurants.
+The food may not be the kitchen's best work: "It's a high-volume night, often with a menu the line has never cooked before (or hasn't since New Year's Eve)", says Casey.

-And while a long, lingering tasting menu might be just right for some canoodling couples, Stacey Gibson warns that a prix fixe "can also lock you into something whether your date is going well or not."
+And, while a long, lingering tasting menu might be just right for some canoodling couples, Gibson warns that a prix fixe "can also lock you into something whether your date is going well or not."

 Drama and Disasters

 Restaurant hosts and servers have witnessed the kinds of scenes you might not want encroaching on your romantic evening.
-"For some reason some couples decide that Valentine's day is a good day to end a relationship," recounts Hadi Ktiri.
-"Years ago when I was waiting tables at Arnaud's Restaurant I encountered one such table.
+"For some reason, some couples decide that Valentine's Day is a good day to end a relationship," recounts Ktriri.
+"Years ago, when I was waiting tables at Arnaud's Restaurant, I encountered one such table.
 They were fighting over a text message that the guy sent to some friend of his that happened to be a girl.
-As his date became more and more irate he left the table to take a shot at the bar.
+As his date became more and more irate, he left the table to take a shot at the bar.
 The girl followed him and accused him of leaving the table to 'text his whores.'"
 The date ended shortly after.

-Jason Wagner of Fung Tu in New York recalled one Valentine's Day back when he was a server.
+Jason Wagner, of Fung Tu in New York, recalled one Valentine's Day back when he was a server.
 "I had a lady who got stood up on Valentine's Day.
 She got really, really drunk and was crying all night.
 It was super awkward."
-Sometimes the problem is more about who is present than who didn't show up: "A couple of years ago," recalls Alex Bouvier, the GM of 398 Restaurant & Bar, "a guest proposed to his girlfriend, but he didn't know that his ex-girlfriend was at the same restaurant as well.
+Sometimes the problem is more about who is present than who didn't show up: "A couple of years ago," recalls Alex Bouvier, the general manager of 398 Restaurant & Bar in San Francisco, "a guest proposed to his girlfriend, but he didn't know that his ex-girlfriend was at the same restaurant as well.
 We had a cat fight in the middle of the restaurant between the new fiancé and the ex-girlfriend."
-Andy Lee offers this protip: if you get divorced, "maybe one of the things you should hash out in your custody battle is your favorite restaurant."
+Lee offers this pro tip: If you get divorced, "maybe one of the things you should hash out in your custody battle is your favorite restaurant."

 If You Decide to Go Out

 Still determined to celebrate Valentine's Day with a dinner out?
-For the best experience, Kayla Arthur, a restaurant manager in Chicago, recommends that you "dine early or dine late, but don't go between 6 p.m. and 8 p.m..
+For the best experience, Kayla Arthur, a restaurant manager in Chicago, recommends that you "dine early or dine late, but don't go between 6 p.m. and 8 p.m.
 That's peak period for most restaurants, and when service is most likely to falter."
-Robert Wright of the Frances Restaurant Group in San Francisco urges diners to "go somewhere you regularly dine and trust."
+Robert Wright, of Frances in San Francisco, urges diners to "go somewhere you regularly dine and trust."
 Hadi Ktriri adds: "And please, for the love of god, make a reservation in advance.
 There's nothing worse than turning away a young couple in love from having a nice dinner because they lack the foresight to make a dinner reservation."